Congratulations to the award winning team of the 2021 STEM For All video contest!

 Principle Investigator, Dr. Karletta Chief

-To develop a diverse workforce with intercultural awareness and Food-Energy-Water Security (FEWS) expertise to address FEWS challenges in indigenous communities.
+To develop a diverse workforce with intercultural awareness and Food-Energy-Water Security (FEWS) expertise to address FEWS challenges with and within Indigenous communities.

 Worldwide, ~370 million Indigenous peoples live in over 90 countries.
 Indigenous peoples are only approximately 5% of the world population, yet they represent 90% of cultural diversity and hold 20% of the land that maintains 80% of the world’s remaining biodiversity.
 However, Indigenous peoples often lack access to energy, water, and food infrastructure.